- Download a course guide

 Find out more about the University of Melbourne online learning experience.

-- Ms Natasha Morris, Course Coordinator, Graduate Certificate in Nursing Practice
+- Ms Natasha Morris, Program Coordinator, Nursing Specialty Practice and Course Coordinator, Graduate Certificate in Nursing Practice

 - Mr Nick Bridge, Subject Coordinator, Applied Pathophysiology.